frothkoetter/cdw/README.md

 ![](images/image0012.png)

-Add a user directory, same as your database i.e. “db\_user001”..”db\_user020”
+Click on Create folder and use the same as your database i.e. “db\_user001”

 ![](images/image0013.png)